abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab2.md

     **Get Started:**

-    To start using Data Warehouse, follow these steps:
+    To start using the Data Warehouse, follow these steps:

-    a. **Explore a sample warehouse:** Start a new warehouse with sample data already loaded
+    a. **Explore a sample warehouse:** Start a new warehouse with a sample data already loaded

     b. **Get Started with Warehouse:** Click on the "Open" button to